the-events-calendar/the-events-calendar/readme.txt

 * Fix - Ensure that the State/Province field saves for non-US venues.
 [TEC-4309]
 * Fix - Correct duplicated text in wpadminbar Events Menu.
 [TEC-4310]
 * Fix - Load the assets required by the `Event View` Elementor widget in preview mode.
 [ECP-1065]
+* Language - 4 new strings added, 144 updated, 0 fuzzied, and 0 obsoleted.

 = [5.14.0.4] 2022-03-01 =